- Unfortunately, the frequency of ransomware attacks has intensified lately protecting your PC is crucial

 The antivirus helps you defeat digital dangers easily, without slowing your PC down.
 You can use it to protect your device against viruses, spyware, ransomware, and other threats.

 For more information about the available Kaspersky products, go to the company’s official website.
-Depending on your needs, we recommend you one of the following solutions:

 Avast antivirus detects and removes Petya ransomware, as well as other kinds of ransomware and malware.
 The antivirus can easily detect Petya and GoldenEye ransomware, quarantine it and destroy it.

 Avast will keep your files safe by blocking ransomware from getting in.
-If you are looking for a powerful anti-ransomware prevention tool, Avast has got you covered — from the free Antivirus solution, to the advanced Avast Premier solution.
+If you are looking for a powerful anti-ransomware prevention tool, Avast has got you covered — from the free Antivirus solution to the advanced Avast Premier solution.

 Petya and GoldenEye encrypt the entire hard disk drive, preventing you from accessing your computer.
 Additionally, after the encryption process is complete, Petya forces your computer to crash into reboot loops.